Ounoughi-Chahinez/MLforInternationalTrade/README.md

 3. **RF Experiments with Standard 20% Split Notebook:**
    - *RF Experiments with Standard 20% Split.ipynb:* This notebook documents the Random Forest (RF) experiments conducted using the standard 20% data split for training and testing.

-4. **RF Experiments with Completely Unseen 2019 Test Set Notebook:**
+4. **RF Experiments with Completely Unseen 2021 Test Set Notebook:**
-   - *RF Experiments with Completely Unseen 2019 Test Set.ipynb:* Here, you'll find the RF experiments performed using a test set from 2019 that was completely unseen during the model's training phase.
+   - *RF Experiments with Completely Unseen 2021 Test Set.ipynb:* Here, you'll find the RF experiments performed using a test set from 2019 that was completely unseen during the model's training phase.

-5. **Cumulative Dataset RF Experiments with Standard 20% Split Notebook:**
-   - *Cumulative Dataset RF Experiments with Standard 20% Split.ipynb:* This notebook focuses on RF experiments using a cumulative dataset with the standard 20% data split for training and testing.

-6. **Cumulative Dataset RF Experiments with Completely Unseen 2019 Test Set Notebook:**
-   - *Cumulative Dataset RF Experiments with Completely Unseen 2019 Test Set.ipynb:* In this notebook, you'll find RF experiments conducted on a cumulative dataset, using a test set from 2019 that was not part of the training data.

 This organized structure allows for easy access to the specific experiments and analyses carried out for your project.
 You can explore and refer to these notebooks as needed for a comprehensive understanding of your research.